Home / Dog Products

 Best Pooper Scoopers

-Cleaning up after your pup is a dirty job… but someone has to do it!
-Fortunately we’ve found a couple of the best pooper scoopers to make the job easy for you.
+Cleaning up after your pup is a dirty job, but someone has to do it!
+Fortunately, we’ve found some of the best pooper scoopers to make the job easy.

 best pooper scoopers - lab with dog scoops

-Our pup Toby with our favorite pooper scoopers – ready to do some testing!
+Our pup Toby, with our favorite pooper scoopers, is ready to do some testing!

-We’ve had a number of dog pooper scoopers over the years and have seen some good, some bad, and some just terrible.
+We’ve had many dog pooper scoopers over the years and have seen some good, some bad, and some just terrible.
 Some of the issues we see with scoopers are:

-After having used a bunch of scoopers we found our two favorite poop scoopers.
-These scoops are totally different styles and have different pros & cons that we’ll cover here so you can make the best choice for your situation.
+After having used a bunch of scoopers, we found our two favorite poop scoopers.
+These scoops are totally different styles and have pros & cons that we’ll cover here so you can make the best choice.

 Our Picks for The Best Pooper Scoopers